Bones (bull): Betting events

-In February 2009, stock contractor Chad Berger made it known in an interview that he reached his fill of hearing from Teague and others how great Bones is.
+In February 2009, stock contractor Chad Berger made it known in an interview that he reached his fill of hearing from Teague and others how great Bones was.
 Berger owned a rival bull named Big Tex, who he considered better than Bones.
 The then-current Stock Contractor of the Year challenged Teague to a contest for $25,000.
 Teague countered for $50,000 and Berger accepted.
-The match-up pitted the two bulls in the championship round of the Enterprise Rent-a-Car Invitational.
+The match-up pitted the two bulls in the Championship Round of the Enterprise Rent-a-Car Invitational.
 World champion cowboy Ty Murray attested that they were both great bulls, and the outcome might depend on which bull rider drew which bull.
 The round took place in the Scottrade Center in St. Louis, Missouri, on Sunday, March 1, 2009.
-NBCSN's program Versus broadcast it in prime time.
+Versus broadcast it in prime time.
 It was the first time the PBR sponsored a contest like this.
 No other bull vs bull challenge earned an owner such a large sum of money before.
 Zack Brown drew Big Tex, and 2004 World Champion Mike Lee drew Bones.
 Both men bucked off.
 It was an extremely close match, with Big Tex narrowly winning with a bull score of 46 to Bones' 45.5, giving Berger some relief.
 Berger received more relief later that year when a bull he owned an interest in, Code Blue, won that year's World Champion Bull title.

 2010 title

 PBR Livestock Director Cody Lambert believed that Bones was matched up with the best riders, and he proved he was their equal or better.
 Due to his bull scores, athleticism, and buck off percentages, he distinguished himself from the other bulls.
 In the 2010 PBR World Finals, Lambert did not hesitate to praise Bones when the bull won the World Champion Bull title again, this time against the favorite, Bushwacker.
 According to Lambert, it was surprising Bones won, but it was not a complete upset.

-At the finals, Bones first bucked off Mauney, who had ridden him back in 2009.
+At the World Finals, Bones first bucked off Mauney, who had ridden him back in 2009.
 Mauney only lasted four seconds.
 Bones was given a 45.25 bull score.
 Some argued his score was slightly lower due to the judges foreseeing a qualified ride from Mauney.
 Marchi, who was up next, tied his hand down too far, according to fellow bull rider J.W.
 Hart.
 This prevented Marchi from keeping up with Bones' change of direction; Bones bucked him off easily in two seconds, and was scored 47.25 which won him the World Champion Bull title.
 McBride felt winning two titles under different circumstances was impressive: the first time because he was an unknown, and the second time because other he was an underdog due to other bulls like Bushwacker who were favored to win.